arriven/db1000n/README.md

 ## What’s next

 You need to keep your computer active, use VPN and make sure that the application is up and running.
-Our experts coordinate our attacks remotely without disturbing and interrupting you.
+Our experts coordinate everything remotely without disturbing and interrupting you.
 Thanks for your help!

 ## I still have questions